shawn1m/overture/README.md

 ## Features

-+ Full IPv6 support
 + Multiple DNS upstream
     + Via UDP/TCP with custom port
     + Via SOCKS5 proxy (TCP only)
     + With EDNS Client Subnet (ECS) [RFC7871](https://tools.ietf.org/html/rfc7871)
 + Dispatcher
-    + IPv6 record (AAAA) redirection
     + Custom domain
     + Custom IP network
+    + IPv6 record (AAAA) redirection
++ Full IPv6 support
 + Minimum TTL modification
-+ Hosts (Both IPv4 and IPv6 are supported and IPs will be returned in random order.
-If you want to use regex match, please understand regex first)
++ Hosts (Both IPv4 and IPv6 are supported and IPs will be returned in a random order.
+If you want to use regex match hosts, please understand how regex works first)
 + Cache with ECS and Redis(Persistence) support
 + DNS over HTTP server support

 ### Dispatch process

-DNS queries with a custom domain can be forced to use selected DNS when applicable.
+DNS queries with certain domain will be forced to use selected DNS when matched.

-For custom IP network, overture will send queries to primary DNS firstly.
-Then, If the answer is empty, or the IP is not matched, the alternative DNS servers will be used instead.
+For the IP network dispatch, overture will send queries to primary DNS first.
+Then, If that answer is empty or not matched, the alternative DNS servers will be used instead.

 ## Installation